rudolphreti/BewerbungMaster/README.md

 # BewerbungMaster

-BewerbungMaster is a Blazor web application designed to efficiently create and manage job applications.
+BewerbungMaster is a Blazor application designed to efficiently create and manage job applications.

 ![screenshot](screens/screen.png)